jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - In the event of main microprocessor failure, the trip circuit can operate independent of the main microprocessor
 - REVIEW FRONT PANEL
 	- Maybe use spare PB's for ALT2/3?
+- Check MOT's and compare between the border states MOT, marketing, and the one in the cage
+	- what do we want as standard?
+	- ask SEL if they can give us a special spec which provides the extra IO and locks firmware, but as a standard offering, not for a specific customer

 Test Plan:
 - Do a compare with the 32-pin template and test any changed functionality